Our 5-minute guide to enterprise cloud computing

 What is enterprise cloud computing, how is it used, and what are the business benefits?

-Enterprise cloud spending is on the rise according to new figures, with cloud IT infrastructure spending hitting $57.2 billion last year: a 21% increase on 2017.
-This figure is forecast to continue rising in 2019, making it crucial that business leaders understand how cloud computing can be used to help companies achieve their business goals.
+Enterprise cloud spending is on the rise, with 86% of enterprises now deploying cloud-based tools according to a recent study.
+This figure is forecast to continue rising throughout 2020, making it crucial that business leaders understand how cloud computing can be used to help companies achieve their business goals.

 What is enterprise cloud computing?